faboitwr/faboitwr.github.io/README.md

 # faboitwr.github.io

-# Welcome to my GitHub page.
-This will effectively act as a self-introduction and an area to park my resume/history.
+Welcome to my GitHub page's repository.
+This page (faboitwr.github.io) will act as a self-introduction and an area to park my resume/history.
 Cheers!